 The plaques outside in the back also provide information.
 From here, you can see Ballast Point, where Cabrillo reportedly landed in September 1542.
 It’s a little strip of land that juts out into the San Diego Bay.

-From here, you can also get fabulous views of the San Diego skyline, and the Cabrillo Monument.
+From the viewing area outside the Visitor Center, you can also get fabulous views of the San Diego skyline, and the Cabrillo Monument.
 On a clear day, you can see all the way to Mexico!

 #5 Visit the Cabrillo Monument!